 Of course, to get into hot water on such a regular basis, you have to actually get up off your ass and do things.
 Doing nothing is not and never has been Ellison’s way.
 He marched for civil rights in Selma in 1965, when few celebrities and artists did, and ended up in jail for his troubles.
 (I’d love to know what he makes of Barack Obama’s victory as President, but he’s cynical enough to likely feel that it doesn’t mean as much as it should in terms of racial progress in his country.)
 He boycotted states which refused to ratify the never-adopted Equal Rights Amendment (ERA), which would have been a game-changing, landmark feminist document if it had ever been passed.
-And he’s been fiercely loyal to his friends, usually fellow writers, when he feels they’ve been wronged (Robert Silverberg, a major writer in his own right and one of Ellison’s oldest buddies, has, only half-jokingly, said that Ellison would kill for him if need be.)
+And he’s been fiercely loyal to his friends, usually fellow writers, when he feels they’ve been wronged (Robert Silverberg, a major writer in his own right – author of Dying Inside and the Majipoor books among others – and one of Ellison’s oldest buddies, has, only half-jokingly, said that Ellison would kill for him if need be.)

 |Ellison Taking No Prisoners|